 This course builds on INT 841, providing students the opportunity to teach independently with supervision of department instructors.
-The student assumes the role of instructor in one or more course(s) in the Department of Interpretation.
-The purpose of this practicum is to further develop and hone the doctoral student's ability to plan, implement, and evaluate an academic course in the interpretation.
+The student assumes the role of instructor in one or more course(s) in the Department of Interpretation and Translation.
+The purpose of this practicum is to further develop and hone the doctoral student's ability to plan, implement, and evaluate an academic course in interpretation and/or translation.